techfromsage/advanced-mis/_recipes/lists-by-number-of-items.md

 layout: site
 body_class: recipe
 keywords: reading lists, items, list analytics, list quality
-description: get information on lists and modules by the number of items or sections they contain.
+description: Get information on lists and modules by the number of items or sections they contain.
 ---

 ## Background